Medical Device Surface Treatment

 When electropolishing chromium-nickel steel alloys, the concentration of chromium on the surface increases (iron and nickel are being etched at a faster rate), so the surface becomes much harder.
 The anode device is oxidized and dissolves in the electrolyte, resulting in a smooth surface.

-Advantages of electropolishing over other techniques are:
+The advantages of electropolishing over other techniques are: